 - 1. A student may repeat/retake only one nursing course they have failed or withdrawn failing during his/her tenure in the nursing program if approved. - 2.
 Students may not repeat or retake nursing courses at other colleges once beginning the nursing program at Jewell. - 3.
 Students who wish to repeat or retake a course must request to repeat the course within 3 weeks of withdrawing or failing a nursing course.
 If over 3 weeks, the student must reapply to the program. - 4.
 The process to repeat or retake begins with a request using an Appendix N to the APC Chair outlining the request for repeating or retaking the course.
 The letter should include why the student will be successful repeating the course and their plan to be successful through the program and on NCLEX - 5.
-To repeat or retake a course the student must meet the following requirements: - A minimum GPA of 2.8 (on a 4.0 scale). - Successful completion of a critical thinking exam (fee required). - Last diagnostic testing student scores at or above 60%.
-Student may be requested to take a diagnostic test if none have been taken. - Does not have any PFFs during the program. - Passed each semester's medication calculation exams at 100% within 3 or less exams. - APC may request additional information to assist with the request process may include but not limited to advisor and faculty recommendations and history of professional conduct. - The student must be in good standing with the Department of Nursing. - 6.
+To repeat or retake a course the student must meet the following requirements: - A minimum GPA of 2.8 (on a 4.0 scale). - Successful completion of a critical thinking exam. - Last diagnostic testing student scores at or above 60%.
+Student may be requested to take a diagnostic test if none have been taken. - Has not received any PFFs during the program. - Passed each semester's medication calculation exams at 100% within 3 or less exams. - A history of professional conduct in the department or clinical not otherwise addressed on PFF. - The student must be in good standing with the Department of Nursing, i.e., not on probation. - 6.
 The student may enroll in the course for a second time with approval from the APC and on a space-available basis including clinical placement.
 Consideration is based on space availability in all components of the course including the class, clinical and lab. - 7.
 If approved, APC will communicate the next available and approved course to enroll via email or secure file.
 Students approved must take the next available course approved within 1 semester of the original course failure. - 8.
 If student does not start within 1 semester of the original course failure, student will be dismissed and need to reapply to the program.
 See reapplication process.